ErpNetDocs/tech/modules/logistics/wms/how-to/document-flow.md

 ### Recommended settings for the Document flow and Document Types

-(1) Document Types:
+##### Document Types:
 - create different Document types for Receipt and Issue Store Order
 - create different Document types for Straight and Further Warehouse Requisitions, again separated by movement type
 - create different Document types for Straight and Further Warehouse Orders, again separated by movement type
-- set True to "Create Fulfillments On Completion" field in the WR and WO document types - this is required to fulfillments
+- set True to "Create Fulfillments On Completion" field in the WR and WO document types - this is required to bring the fulfillments from WO through WR to SO.

+##### Document Flow:

+(1)